Shell shock: Origin

-During the early stages of World War I in 1914, soldiers from the British Expeditionary Force began to report medical symptoms after combat, including tinnitus, amnesia, headaches, dizziness, tremors, and hypersensitivity to noise.
+During the early stages of World War I, in 1914, soldiers from the British Expeditionary Force began to report medical symptoms after combat, including tinnitus, amnesia, headaches, dizziness, tremors, and hypersensitivity to noise.
 While these symptoms resembled those that would be expected after a physical wound to the brain, many of those reporting sick showed no signs of head wounds.
-By December 1914 as many as 10% of British officers and 4% of enlisted men were experiencing "nervous and mental shock".
+By December 1914, as many as 10% of British officers and 4% of enlisted men were experiencing "nervous and mental shock".

-The term "shell shock" was coined during the Battle of Loos to reflect an assumed link between the symptoms and the effects of explosions from artillery shells.
+The term "shell shock" was coined during the Battle of Loos in 1915 to reflect an assumed link between the symptoms and the effects of explosions from artillery shells.
 The term was first published in 1915 in an article in The Lancet by Charles Myers.
-Some 60–80% of shell shock cases displayed acute neurasthenia, while 10% displayed what would now be termed symptoms of conversion disorder, including mutism and fugue.
+Some 60–80% of shell-shock cases displayed acute neurasthenia, while 10% displayed what would now be termed symptoms of conversion disorder, including mutism and fugue.

-The number of shell shock cases grew during 1915 and 1916 but it remained poorly understood medically and psychologically.
+The number of shell-shock cases grew during 1915 and 1916; however, it remained poorly understood medically and psychologically.
 Some physicians held the view that it was a result of hidden physical damage to the brain, with the shock waves from bursting shells creating a cerebral lesion that caused the symptoms and could potentially prove fatal.
 Another explanation was that shell shock resulted from poisoning by the carbon monoxide formed by explosions.

 At the same time, an alternative view developed describing shell shock as an emotional, rather than a physical, injury.
-Evidence for this point of view was provided by the fact that an increasing proportion of men with shell shock symptoms had not been exposed to artillery fire.
+Evidence for this point of view was provided by the fact that an increasing proportion of men with shell-shock symptoms had not been exposed to artillery fire.
 Since the symptoms appeared in men who had no proximity to an exploding shell, the physical explanation was clearly unsatisfactory.

 In spite of this evidence, the British Army continued to try to differentiate those whose symptoms followed explosive exposure from others.
-In 1915 the British Army in France was instructed that:
+In 1915, the British Army in France was instructed that: "'Shell-shock and shell concussion cases should have the letter W prefixed to the report of the casualty, if it was due to the enemy: in that case the patient would be entitled to rank as "wounded" and to wear on his arm a "wound stripe".'
+If, however, the man's breakdown did not follow a shell explosion, it was not thought to be 'due to the enemy'; and he was to [be] labelled 'Shell-shock, S' (for sickness) and was not entitled to a wound stripe or a pension."

 However, it often proved difficult to identify which cases were which, as the information on whether a casualty had been close to a shell explosion or not was rarely provided.